A message from Duncan:

 So, this Christmas and on into the New Year, I hope that you will be able to join in all the celebrations and festivities, especially the many events held at and by St Christopher’s, thanking God for all he gives to us day by day and wishing to share those gifts generously and joyfully.

-With love and blessings for a Happy Christmas
+With love and blessings for

-and a peace-filled New Year,
+a peace-filled New Year,